 - Soil Type: Any type of soil

-- When it's in Trouble: Because it acts like a weed, you likely won't have any trouble growing milk thistle.
-You're in trouble if it grows unchecked and starts to spread all over your garden.
+- Signs of a Problem: Because it acts like a weed, you likely won’t have any trouble growing milk thistle.
+You’re in trouble if it grows unchecked and starts to spread all over your garden.

-- When it's Thriving: It produces vibrant green foliage and tall, spiky stems topped with pinkish-purple flowers.
+- Signs of a Healthy Plant: It produces vibrant green-and-white variegated foliage and tall, spiky stems topped with pinkish-purple flowers.

 Starting Milk Thistle From Seed